-Using permanent central venous catheters has changed the perspective of long-term treatment of pediatric patients.
-Complications are always possible.
+Using permanent CVCs has changed the perspective of long-term treatment of pediatric patients.
+Complications are al-ways possible.
 The most common complication is sepsis, and the less frequent complications are thrombosis, malfunction, dislocation, or catheter breakage.
-There are several causes of catheter breakage: the length of use, the chemical reaction of the drugs with a wall of the catheter, the pressure at which fluids are injected, chronic pressure to which surrounding tissues expose the catheter and external influences.
+There are several causes of catheter breakage: the length of use, the chemical reaction of the drugs with catheter walls, the pressure at which fluids are injected, chronic pressure to which surrounding tissues expose the catheter and external influences.
 Many studies have shown that silicone catheters are more durable than polyurethane [9].
-"Pinch-off syndrome," which describes catheter compression between the clavicle and first rib and can be verified by chest x-ray, indicates an imminent breakage of the catheter [10].
+"Pinch-off syndrome," which describes catheter compression between the clavicle and the first rib and can be verified by chest X-ray, indicates an imminent breakage of the catheter [10].
 Catheter breakages occur in the external parts of the Hickman catheter rather than in the tunneled part of the catheter [11].
-However, in pediatric patients, this complication can be asymptomatic; symptoms can be arrhythmias, paresthesia, palpitations or catheter malfunction.
+However, in pediatric patients, this complication can be asymptomatic; symptoms can be arrhythmias, paresthesia, palpitations, or catheter malfunction.
 This complication can be the cause of death due to pericardial tamponade, myocardial perforation, sepsis, endocarditis, thrombosis, pulmonary embolism, myocardial infarction, fatal arrhythmias, the formation of aneurysms or pulmonary abscesses [12].
-In the study of pediatric patients, Zhang and colleagues concluded that Hickman catheters are more prone to mechanical damage than totally implanted ports (PORTs) catheters [13].
+In the study of pediatric patients, Zhang et al. [13] concluded that Hickman catheters are more prone to mechanical damage than totally implanted port catheters.
 Also, catheter breakages are more common in occluded catheters when extensive fluid pressure is used to flesh the catheter.
-CVC occlusion accounted for 14 to 36% of catheter-related complications within one to two years of insertion.
+CVC occlusion accounted for 14-36% of catheter-related complications within one to two years of insertion.